 Although the menu states that the pizza contains cheddar and Fontina cheese, a sparseness of all ingredients denotes an absence of personable flavour.

 Maybe it’s my low expectations, but The Works pizza came as a complete shock.

 Well lubricated with generous toppings of Italian sausage and imported pepperoni, the dish holds juxtaposing textures of crunch and cheese, with just the right amount of natural pepperiness so as to leave the humble chilli flake sitting on the bench for this game.

 Cheaper than the competition at (585 versus 800 rupees) I am left genuinely sad when it came to the last bite.

 The service is pretty good here – all waiters are fluent in English and have been trained to international service standards.

-With stringent standards of service and food which is genuinely top notch; CPK, you seem to have taken my fancy.
+With stringent standards of service and food which is genuinely top notch; California Pizza Kitchen, you seem to have taken my fancy.

 Service 10, Food 9.